CatalogueOfLife/general/docs/DATA-FORMATS.md

 # Data formats
-The Clearinghouse supports a variety of data formats for both imports and exports.
+ClecklistBank supports a variety of data formats for both imports and exports.
 The recommended format is ColDP.